 If you want to change how Firefox handles cookie requests in the future, this can be done from back at the original Privacy window.

-Under the History section you’ll find a drop-down menu.
+Under the Cookies and Site Data section you’ll find a drop-down menu.
 Click on this and choose the option to Use custom settings for history.

 From here a new set of options will appear under the History tab, each of which control a different piece of the overall cookie pie.
 First there’s the option to toggle cookies entirely: